-- To register your student organization, consistent with University policies, regulations and mission, and local, state, and federal laws. - To use the name of University of the Incarnate Word in all information, publicity, and references in a manner consistent with the policies contained in the style guide and the Student Handbook. - To establish an agency account with the Business Office for use in organizational financial transactions and purchases. - To use the services and assistance of the Office of Campus Engagement in planning, executing and evaluating programs and activities. - To use available campus facilities and equipment, approved via 25Live. - To use campus publicity consistent with University regulations and policies.
+- ◆ To register your student organization, consistent with University policies, regulations and mission, and local, state, and federal laws. - ◆ To use the name of University of the Incarnate Word in all information, publicity, and references in a manner consistent with the policies contained in the style guide and the Student Handbook. - ◆ To establish an agency account with the Business Office for use in organizational financial transactions and purchases. - ◆ To use the services and assistance of the Campus Engagement office in planning, executing and evaluating programs and activities. - ♦ To use available campus facilities and equipment. - ♦ To use campus publicity consistent with University regulations and policies.

-- To recruit members from the student body. - To request financial assistance from the Student Government Association to further the goals and objectives of the organization and University.
+- ♦ To recruit members from the student body. - ◆ To request financial assistance from the Student Government Association to further the goals and objectives of the organization and University.